-Stocks fight for gains amid signs America is returning to work
+Stocks retreat as Trump preps social media and China crackdowns

 |NASDAQ COMPOSITE INDEX

+CEO Mark Zuckerberg told Fox News Trump's plan is not the "right reflex" to counter his concerns.

+FACEBOOK'S MARK ZUCKERBERG: GOVERNMENT CENSORSHIP OF SOCIAL MEDIA ISN'T THE 'RIGHT REFLEX'

-China passed a national security bill on Thursday that overrides Hong Kong’s autonomy, effectively ending the “one party, two systems” framework it had agreed to keep in place for the 50 years following the city's 1997 handover from Great Britain.
+On China, Trump announced plans to hold a press conference on Friday.
+This as Beijing passed a national security bill on Thursday that overrides Hong Kong’s autonomy, effectively ending the “one party, two systems” framework it had agreed to keep in place for the 50 years following the city's 1997 handover from Great Britain.

 HONG KONG'S 'ONE PARTY, TWO SYSTEMS' RULE IS DEAD, ACTIVIST WARNS

-Meanwhile, continuing jobless claims fell to 21.05 million in the week ended May 16, down from the prior week’s revised reading of 24.91 million, a sign Americans are returning to work following lengthy stay-at-home orders aimed at slowing the spread of COVID-19.
+Meanwhile, on the economic front continuing jobless claims fell to 21.05 million in the week ended May 16, down from the prior week’s revised reading of 24.91 million, a sign Americans are returning to work following lengthy stay-at-home orders aimed at slowing the spread of COVID-19.

 Initial claims for the week ended May 23 totaled 2.1 million, the Department of Labor reported Thursday, matching estimates.